-CCUS is a group of technologies that can capture up to 95% of the CO2 emissions produced by using fossil fuels in electricity generation and industrial processes, and stores this CO2 underground.
+CCUS is a group of technologies that can capture up to 95% of the carbon dioxide (CO2) emissions produced by using fossil fuels in electricity generation and industrial processes, and stores this CO2 underground.
 This prevents the CO2 from entering the atmosphere and adding to global emissions.

-Carbon dioxide (CO2) is separated from other gases at the industrial plant or power station where it is produced before being cleaned, compressed and transported to a geologically suitable site for storage.
-It is then injected into porous rock formations deep below the surface of the earth.
+CCUS separates CO2 from other gases at the industrial plant or power station producing the CO2.
+It is then cleaned, compressed and transported to a geologically suitable site for storage.
+Finally, the CO2 is injected into porous rock formations deep below the surface of the earth.

 Glencore and CTSCo

 We have been a long-term supporter of CCUS technology to reduce emissions from fossil fuels and to service the hydrogen economy.
 Our wholly owned subsidiary, the Carbon Transport and Storage Company Pty Ltd (CTSCo), is aiming to demonstrate CCUS on an industrial scale in Queensland.

 It is Australia’s most advanced onshore CCUS project and focuses on:

 - Capturing CO2 from a coal-fired power station

 - Permanently storing the CO2 deep underground in Queensland’s southern Surat Basin